 However, smaller companies can also exhibit significant volatility in returns, so an active, fundamental, research-based process is imperative.

-At Flinders, we believe that the way to identify the most attractive opportunities is to undertake consistent, rigorous proprietary research and financial analysis.
-We are resolute in our focus on risk management in order to maximise gains and limit losses, leading to higher returns for our investors.
+At Flinders, we believe that the way to identify the most attractive opportunities is to undertake consistent, rigorous proprietary company research and financial analysis.
+We are resolute in our focus on risk management and ESG assessment in order to maximise gains and limit losses, leading to higher returns for our investors.

 We are also committed to remaining agile.
-This includes being disciplined in limiting our size to a level that allows us to fully exploit opportunities across the smaller companies universe, and fostering a mindset of being responsive in our decision-making process.
+This includes being disciplined in limiting our portfolio size to a level that allows us to fully exploit opportunities across the smaller companies universe, while being responsive in our decision-making process.

 OUR STOCK RESEARCH FOCUS